 arnold on Jan 28, 2019

-This guide is going to give a quick overview of the Google search engine and keywords.
-We will look at all the components of Google and go over what each part is called and what the function of each one is.
+This guide is going to give a quick overview of all the parts of a search engine.
+We will use a Google Search Results Page to go over what each part is called and what the function of each one is.

 When we go to Google we type in a search query that is a word or a phrase that we want to get more information about.
-The word we type in a query is called a KEYWORD and if it contains two or more words it is technically known as a KEYWORD PHRASE.
-SEO specialists generally just use the word KEYWORD even when talking about a KEYWORD PHRASE.
+The word we type in a query is called a KEYWORD and if it contains two or more words it is known as a KEYPHRASE.

 When we enter a keyword in Google and hit the enter key, we are taken to the SEARCH ENGINE RESULTS PAGE which is also called the SERP.
-The image on the next page shows an example of a SERP for the LAWN CARE COMPANY keyword.
+The image below shows an example of a SERP for the LAWN CARE COMPANY keyword.
 (I took a full version of the page and reduced it down to save space).
+Each part will be explained below.

 The first thing we see at the top of the SERP is the PAID RESULTS.
-These are the two search results that say AD and these are ads that companies bought.
-To get listed at the top of the results page you can bid on keyword searches using a program called Google ADs which we will spend two weeks learning later this semester.
+These are the two search results that say AD and these are ads that companies can buy to get listed at the top of the SERP.
+To get listed at the top of the results page you bid on keyword searches using a program called Google ADs.

 ProTurfLandscapeCo is using Google Ads and one of the keywords they bid on (or a close variant of that keyword) was LAWN CARE COMPANY because they think that people searching for that keyword will need a service that they provide.
 If I were to click on their ad then I would be sent to the Pro Turf website and Pro Turf would get charged the amount they bid on that keyword.
 If I had to guess without looking I would guess around $3.00 per click.
 We’ll take a look in the next guide to see about how much they actually bid for that keyword.